 Shopping List for Gout

-What to put in your cart – and what to pass up – when shopping for gout.
+What to put in your cart – and what to pass up – when planning your gout diet.

 A diet to lower uric acid levels, along with medications prescribed by your doctor, makes gout one of the most controllable forms of arthritis.